 Extra virgin olive oil is 100 percent olive juice.
 It cannot have any defects in its smell or flavor (measured on a scale of 1–10) and its acidity must be lower than 0.8 percent, meaning that the quality of the fruit was quite high.

-Virgin olive oil has a bit more leeway, and some defects are allowed.
-On the 10 point scale, the defects can’t go above 3.5 percent, and the acidity can’t be more than 2 percent.
+Virgin olive oil has a bit more leeway on the 10-point scale, and some defects are allowed.
+But the defects can’t exceed 3.5 percent, and the acidity can’t be more than 2 percent.

 Absolutely!
 In fact, olive oil is what the overwhelming majority of Spanish cooks use for frying.
 Varieties with a high smoke point, like picual, are especially good for this.